• Skip to primary navigation

 I make compound butter with it as well as this delicious Roasted Garlic Bacon Dip.

-Roasted Garlic 1
+Bread and Roasted Garlic

 How to Roast Garlic